 He ran for office in 1917 against heavily favored George Marston, of Balboa Park fame, in what would later be called the “Smokestacks versus Geraniums” election.
 Wilde wanted industry, as represented by his campaign’s image of a huge smokestack bellowing smoke (to signify industrial success).
 Marston wanted more green space downtown, and Wilde took the opportunity to nickname the venerable and respected businessman “Geranium George.”

-Wilde won the election by a significant margin.
+Wilde won the election by a significant margin and remained a colorful figure in the press after the election.

 The Community Oil Project